-University of Nebraska at Kearney requires at least 120 semester hours to graduate with a bachelor's degree.
+University of Nebraska at Kearney requires at least 120 semester hours to complete a bachelor's degree.

-Nebraska Kearney does accept transfer credits.
+There is no accelarated degree program at Nebraska Kearney, but students who wish to save money or graduate early can look into transferring in credits.
+Nebraska Kearney accepts transfer credits.
 Additionally, Nebraska Kearney has a summer session, so students can earn credits during the summer.

 Nebraska Kearney offers an orientation program before the start of fall classes to prepare new students for college life.

 |Transfer Credits Accepted||√|

 Reminder: Nebraska Kearney may have additional academic options available for new and transfering students.
 Make sure to check with the universty directly for any additional information.

 Nebraska Kearney has a core curriculum, which means there are certain classes or types of classes all students must take to graduate.

 Students are not required to fulfill a language requirement